 This is the blog for the public seminars for the School of Arts and Communication (K3) at Malmö University.
 K3 consists of several disciplines, including Communication for Development, English Studies, Graphic Design, Interaction Design, Media and Communication Studies, Product Design, and Visual Communication, which make it helpful to share a platform aiming at generating discussions across these various practices.
 The seminars are opportunities for both K3-based researchers and external guests to present and discuss their works.

-Welcome to a K3 seminar with Maria Wiktorsson, Senior Lecturer in English Linguistics at K3.
-The title of her talk is:
+Welcome to a K3 seminar with Johan Farkas, PhD student in Media and Communication Studies.
+The title of the seminar is:

 Beyond Fake News: Exploring Digital Propaganda, While Arguing Against the Post-Truth Era